On the section conjecture over fields of finite type: Introduction

+A variety $X$ over $k$ is \emph{geometrically mordellic} if every locally closed subvariety of $X_{\bar{k}}$ is of general type.
+If the weak Bombieri-Lang conjecture holds and $X$ is a geometrically mordellic variety over a field $k$ finitely generated over $\Q$, then it is immediate check that $X(k)$ is finite.

+\begin{GL} Let $X$ be a smooth, projective, geometrically connected variety of general type over $\C$.
+There exists an open subset $U\s X$ which is geometrically mordellic. \end{GL}

+\begin{TA} Let $X$ be a smooth, hyperbolic curve over a field $K$ finitely generated over $\Q$.
+Assume that the section conjecture holds for all specializations of $X$ defined over number fields.

-\begin{TA} Assume that the section conjecture holds over number fields, and that the weak Bombieri-Lang conjecture holds over fields finitely generated over $\Q$.
-Then the section conjecture holds over fields finitely generated over $\Q$. \end{TA}
+Furthermore, assume either that \begin{itemize} \item the weak Bombieri-Lang conjecture holds over fields finitely generated over $\Q$, or \item the weak Bombieri-Lang conjecture holds over $\Q$ and the geometric Lang conjecture holds. \end{itemize} Then the section conjecture holds for $X$. \end{TA}

-The weak Bombieri-Lang conjecture in turn reduces to $\Q$ if we furthermore assume the geometric Lang conjecture, see \cite[Theorem B]{bre20b}.
-Thus, assuming the geometric Lang conjecture, we obtain a complete reduction to statements over number fields.
+Observe that Theorem A gives a complete splitting of these conjectures in statements either over number fields or over $\C$.

+In \cite{bre21b} we proved that the weak Bombieri-Lang conjecture implies that if $f:X\to\P^{1}$ is a morphism over a field $k$ finitely generated over $\Q$ with geometrically mordellic fibers and $\P^{1}(k)\setminus f(X(k))$ is finite, then there exists a generic section $\spec k(\P^{1})\to X$.
+In \cite[Theorem C]{bre20b}, assuming the geometric Lang conjecture, we reduced the weak Bombieri-Lang conjecture to $\Q$.
+Theorem A follows from these results using known techniques in anabelian geometry.

+\begin{remark*} Let us briefly mention a feature of the proof of Theorem A. There is some speculation about which varieties should be considered anabelian in dimension higher than $1$, since Grothendieck only gave examples and not definitions.
+In \autoref{gemcoh} we show that, conditional on Bombieri-Lang, geometrically mordellic varieties display anabelian behaviour: given a family of geometrically mordellic varieties, a Galois section of the generic fiber with geometric specializations is itself geometric.
+We only need this fact for curves, but the proof works in every dimension. \end{remark*}